 - MPH in Public Health from Boston University, Boston, MA

-- MD in General Medicine from GGSMC Medical College, Punjab, India
+- MBBS in General Medicine from GGSMC Medical College, Punjab, India